 Building Works can be defined as works wherein a material or structural element of the property would be altered.
-21. Building Works should not be undertaken by schools/ Centres without first consulting with the Buildings Team as building works must comply with all statutory requirements including Building Regulations, Planning Permission, Fire Certificate and Disability Access Certificate requirements.
+18. Building Works should not be undertaken by schools/Centres without first consulting with the Capital/ Buildings Department as building works must comply with all statutory requirements including Building Regulations, Planning Permission, Fire Certificate and Disability Access Certificate requirements.
 In addition, the Safety Health and Welfare at Work (Construction Regulations 2006) must be complied with and a Project Supervisor Design Process (PSDP) and Project Supervisor Construction Stage (PSCS) appointed where necessary.
-Where works have approval to proceed to tender the process will be managed by the procurement section.